EU Licensed4.8/5

 About This Medicine

-Marvelon is taken over a 21-day cycle followed by a 7-day hormone-free interval, during which a withdrawal bleed (similar to a period but lighter) typically occurs.
-Withdrawal bleeds on Marvelon are generally regular, predictable, and lighter than natural periods, which many women find beneficial.
+Marvelon is taken in a 21-day cycle followed by a 7-day hormone-free interval during which a withdrawal bleed typically occurs.

 Usage & Dosage